 This is still dayhikers’ paradise so the trail is smooth and wide without any steep parts.

 At the crossing of Illilouette Creek we make our first break to cool our feet.
 The water is surprisingly warm (20°C = 68°F) so we stay for a while and enjoy the sun.

 After crossing the creek the first little uphill section awaits us, then the Panorama Trail turns flat again and it becomes clear why it has gotten its name.
 Very nice vistas on Yosemite Valley, Glacier Point, Half Dome and Nevada Fall are taking turns as we hike along Panorama Cliff.

 When we reach Nevada Fall we take a second break and another hiker with a big pack comes along.
 Kevin classifies him instantly as doesn’t look like a JMT hiker.
 But then we have the conversation that is so typical for the first few days on the trail:

 – Where are you going?

 – How many days?

 We are planning on hiking twenty days.
-He says he’s continuing to Sunrise High Sierra Camp today so we’re not expecting to see more of 16-days-guy.
+He says he’s continuing to Sunrise High Sierra Camp today so we’re not expecting to see much more of 16-days-guy.

 The route via Panorama Trail is much nicer than starting from the Valley at Happy Isles.
 In case I will ever hike the JMT again I will choose Glacier Point over Happy Isles when applying for a permit.
-This time I was just lucky not to get my first choice in the lottery 😉
+This time I was just lucky not getting my first choice in the lottery 😉

 Distance hiked on JMT: 0.6 mi / 1.0 km